bookwyrm12/health-tracker/README.md

 Only do this if you've made changes to the tables/columns.
 This is not necessary if you've changed data within your database.

+#### Setting Up Your Database Configuration

+1. Create a `config.properties` file (copy the `config.properties.template` file).

+2. Update the values for your MySQL username & password (and host if different from the default).

 ### Running The App

 ## About The App